Title: The Causes of Economic Growth: Interdisciplinary Perspectives

 If you enjoy this summary, please support the author by buying the book.

 Szostak reviews the literature of all social sciences to identify plausible causes of economic growth.

 The title of this book is a little deceptive.
-A substantial section of this book is about how to conduct Interdisplinary research, a topic outside the scope of this blog.
+A substantial portion of this book is about how to conduct Interdisciplinary research, a topic outside the scope of this blog.